 About Our Facilities

 The Jacobs Management Center and the adjacent Alfiero Center offer a complete home for management students, faculty and staff.
 Together, they are among only a few buildings at UB that commingle classrooms and offices, creating an interactive community of professionals, students and scholars.
-The School has a computer lab open over 100 hours a week with exclusive access for management students.

 About Our Faculty

 The faculty of the program consists of ladder faculty and clinical faculty.
 Both types of faculty have the highest academic degree required for their appointment.
 Ladder faculty members hold doctoral degrees and maintain an active research record by publishing in the top and leading academic journals in their area of expertise.
 Clinical faculty members hold one or several professional certificates (e.g., CPA) in addition to academic degrees required for their appointment.
 Academically qualified clinical faculty also publish in their area of expertise.
 Our faculty frequently attend conferences, workshops, and other professional meetings to update their knowledge and develop professional networks.
-Our faculty is actively engaged in advising students (e.g., serving as faculty advisor of student clubs and coaching student teams in case competition) and ensuring a high-quality learning environment.
+Our faculty is actively engaged in mentoring students (e.g., serving as faculty advisor of student clubs and coaching student teams in case competition) and ensuring a high-quality learning environment.

 Faculty List Directory

 Please visit the School of Management faculty and staff directory for additional information about our faculty.